rohany/StandardML-GPU/docs/index.md

 our library offers, compare our run-time speed to that of Thrust, where a similiar style of code can be written, albeit in C.

-# Brandon add graphs here
+# Comparing performance of SML libraries
 <iframe width="800" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~bhoughton/1.embed"></iframe>

 As we can see, our performance is equal to Thrust on smaller inputs, and beats out Thrust on larger